DeSantis Declares Widespread Emergency Ahead of Idalia's Expected Landfall

 Southwest Florida is still recovering from Hurricane Ian, which was responsible last year for almost 150 deaths.
 The Category 5 hurricane damaged 52,000 structures, nearly 20,000 of which were destroyed or severely damaged.

 At 5 p.m.
-EDT Monday, Tropical Storm Idalia was about 35 miles (60 kilometers) off the western tip of Cuba, with maximum sustained winds of 70 mph (110 kph), the hurricane center said.
-Idalia was moving north at 8 mph (13 kph).
-On Tuesday, it was expected to turn northeast at a faster pace, reaching Florida’s western coast as a dangerous major hurricane on Wednesday.
+EDT Monday, Tropical Storm Idalia was about 35 miles off the western tip of Cuba, with maximum sustained winds of 70 mph, the hurricane center said.
+Idalia was moving north at 8 mph.
+On Tuesday, it was expected to turn northeast at a faster pace, reaching Florida's western coast as a dangerous major hurricane on Wednesday.

 After moving across Florida, Idalia is forecast to blow through Georgia, South Carolina and North Carolina.